Plutonomicon/cardano-transaction-lib/doc/plutus-comparison.md

 As this direct comparison illustrates, CTL's `Contract` is significantly simpler than Plutus'.
 Importantly, CTL's `Contract` **allows for arbitrary effects**.
 This makes `Writer` capabilities redundant in CTL, for instance, as all communication between `Contract`s can be done in a more direct manner (e.g. logging or HTTP calls).

 CTL also has no concept of a "schema" for `Contract`s as there is no equivalent of an endpoint as in PAB.
 That is, effects written in `Contract` are not activated in some way and can instead be called normally from Purescript code.
 Note that despite the similar appearance of the kind signatures above, where `Row Type` appears in the signature of both `Contract`s, they are practically and conceptually unrelated.
+The extensible record contained in CTL's `Contract` allows users to easily extend the reader environment in which their contracts execute.
+For instance, you may wish to expose some global state across all of your contracts, perhaps a unique `CurrencySymbol` that will be created in one contract and read by several others.
+Instead of threading this state throughout as parameters, you could use a `Ref (Maybe CurrencySymbol)` (`Ref`s are analogous to Haskell's `IORef`) and write your contracts with types signatures similar to `forall (r :: Row Type).
+Contract (cs :: Ref (Maybe CurrencySymbol) | r) Unit`. `cs` would then be accessible from your contracts using normal `MonadReader` methods (or more precisely those of `MonadAsk` in the case of Purescript).

 For library users, CTL's `Contract` is less opaque than Plutus'.
 The `Contract` newtype can be unwrapped to expose the inner monad transformer stack, whose internal structure will be immediately recognizable to developers familiar `transformers`-style stacks. `Contract` also has instances for various typeclasses, making it possible to write `mtl`-style effects.